 What drew two local photographers

-Miller's interest in birth has been building for years.
-A women's studies major at the University of Michigan, Miller will graduates in December 2012 before pursuing midwife certification.
-Currently, she also works as a "doula" or labor coach, who serves educational purposes, acts as a guide and provides emotional comfort during the pregnancy and labor process.
+Miller’s interest in birth has been building for years.
+She was a women’s studies major at the University of Michigan and graduated in December 2012 before pursuing midwife certification.
+She also works as a “doula” or labor coach, who serves educational purposes, acts as a guide and provides emotional comfort during the pregnancy and labor process.

 Through this work, Miller began her foray into photography.
 “There are always so many amazing moments during birth I wish I could show people.
 I wanted to be able to show moms how awesome they look,” she says.